Followers

 Return to the Colors

-The War of the Austrian Succession gave the young dilettante a chance to “reinvent” himself, or better yet, resurrect his military career.
-The British Army was expanding to meet the threat from France and in April 1745, he was commissioned in the newly formed 1st Royal Dragoons.
-Unlike most “bought” commissions, as a new regiment, Burgoyne received his commission at no charge.
-Promoted to lieutenant later that year, he served with his regiment at the Battle of Fontenoy where he led troopers in several charges against the French.
-By 1747, Burgoyne had enough money to purchase a captaincy – a rank that would provide the platform he needed to get noticed but the end of the war in 1748 cut off any prospect of further active service.
+The War of the Austrian Succession gave the young dilettante a chance to reinvent himself or, better yet, to rebuild his military career.
+The British Army was expanding to counter the threat from France, and in April 1745, he was commissioned in the newly formed 1st Royal Dragoons.
+Unlike most “bought” commissions, as a new regiment, Burgoyne received his commission without any cost.

 Cupid’s Arrow